eric8395/airbnb_recommendations/README.md

 - **Can I develop a machine learning recommendation system that can provide recommendations for similar listings that I have stayed in?
 Additionally, what can we learn from text descriptions for Airbnb listings?**

 ## Web Application Deployment
-A web application deployed through Streamlit was developed and can be accessed <a href = 'https://eric8395-airbnb-recommendations-app-app-fb49vg.streamlitapp.com/'>here</a>.
-For more information on deployment of the application, refer to this <a href = 'https://github.com/eric8395/airbnb_recommendations_app'>repository</a>.
+I developed a web application deployed through Streamlit that provides a user friendly interface for generating Airbnb recommendations.

+**Application:** <a href = 'https://eric8395-airbnb-recommendations-app-app-fb49vg.streamlitapp.com/'>Discover San Diego!</a>

+<a href = 'https://github.com/eric8395/airbnb_recommendations_app'>View Source Code</a>

 <img width="913" alt="Screen Shot 2022-10-10 at 3 38 16 PM" src="https://user-images.githubusercontent.com/86889081/194940447-f20d7f8b-75e4-462a-8cf0-34a849666be5.png">